Interpreting type theory in a quasicategory: a Yoneda approach: A Yoneda-style rigidification

 resulting from the evaluation map $(\mathbf{SSet}^{\mathfrak{C}(\mathcal{C}^{op})})^\circ \times \mathfrak{C}(\mathcal{C}^{op}) \to (\mathbf{SSet})^\circ$.

-When restricted to the (fibrant-cofibrant replacements of) representable simplicial functors, the image of $f$ is constituted of functors $\mathcal{C}^{op} \to \mathcal{S}$ which are essentially representable in the sense that they are in the essential image of Yoneda embedding (by the very definition of the latter).
+When restricted to the (fibrant-cofibrant replacements of) representable simplicial functors, the image of $f$ is constituted of functors $\mathcal{C}^{op} \to \mathcal{S}$ that are essentially representable, in the sense that they are in the essential image of the Yoneda embedding (by the very definition of the latter).